remake/remake-framework/app/README.md

-# Hi, welcome to Remake! 😁
+# Hi, welcome to your Remake app! 😁

 This "app" directory is where all the code for your app will live.